 Steps to Becoming a Veterinarian

-There are 28 veterinary schools accredited by the American Veterinary Medical Association (AVMA) in the U.S. Each year nearly 6,000 applicants compete for approximately 2400 openings.
+There are 30 veterinary schools accredited by the American Veterinary Medical Association (AVMA) in the U.S. There were nearly 6,800 applicants competing for approximately 2,700 openings in 2013.
 In other words, it is very competitive to gain admission to a veterinary school.

 Most U.S. veterinary schools utilize the centralized application service operated by the American Association of Veterinary Medical Colleges (Veterinary Medical College Application Service-VMCAS).
 This application service accepts your application and your letters of evaluation and distributes them to each school you indicate.
-Applicants are responsible for ensuring that their official transcripts are submitted to each school to which they are making application.
+Applicants should make sure to submit their transcripts to VMCAS.
 Many schools have a supplemental application as well and require that this information be sent directly to the school.

 Steps to Take

-Take all the courses in mathematics, chemistry, biology, and physics courses which are available to you in middle and high school; they will open up many career opportunities in college including veterinary medicine.
+Take all the mathematics, chemistry, biology, and physics courses which are available to you in middle and high school; they will open up many career opportunities in college including veterinary medicine.

-Volunteer with a veterinarian to gain animal and clinical experience, and appreciation for the veterinary medical field.
+- Animal and Clinical Experience: Volunteer with a veterinarian to gain wide variety of animal and clinical experience, and appreciation for the veterinary medical field.
 This might be an opportunity to find out if veterinary medicine is for you.